amcpherson/remixt/README.md

 where `$tmp_map` is a unique temporary directory.
 If you need to stop and restart the script, using the same temporary directory will allow the script to restart where it left off.

-The `setup/mappability_bwa.py` script has options for parallelism, see the section "Parallelism using pypeliner" below.
+The `setup/mappability_bwa.py` script has options for parallelism, see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

 ## Run